yngves/VWsFriend/README.md

 ## Simple Raspberry Pi Setup for VWsFriend

-### Example hardware config:
+### Example Hardware Config

+This is an example of a config that will provide ample performance and reasonable storage volume for long term statistics:
 * Raspberry Pi 4 Model B 8Gb
-* 32 Gb SDHC card (get a reasonably fast one for decent boot times overall performance)
+* 32 Gb SDHC card (get a fairly fast one for decent boot times and overall performance)

-### Basic Raspberry Pi System Setup
+### Install the Operating System

 * Download the Raspberry Pi Imager app from https://www.raspberrypi.com/software/
 * On the main Imager screen, under Operating System, choose Raspberry Pi OS (other) > Raspberry Pi OS Lite (64 bit).
 Alternatively, if you have a Pi 3, go for the 32 bit variant.